learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Sprint Planning Meeting.md

 ### During the Planning Meeting:
 Start by reminding the team of the upcoming Deliverable and review the definition of “Done”, which in this case would be meeting both the rubric and your partner's requirements.
 As a team, take this opportunity to brainstorm more tasks that need to be completed based on what your partner has asked and add them into the Product Backlog list.

 Discuss how much time would be needed for each Product Backlog item listed on Jira and based on this estimate, determine items for the Sprint Backlog.
 Following, select items from the Product Backlog and add them into the Sprint Backlog, allow team members to assign themselves to sprint tasks (including yourself) and discuss any further action items as a team.
+During this time, if any conflicts arise (for example, disagrements on which tasks to complete for the upcoming sprint or the estimated time for a particular task), the Product Manager should act as a facilitator and the ScrumMaster should encourage an inclusive environment where team members actively listen to each other's opinions.

 Once the Sprint Backlog items are finalized, as the ScrumMaster, call for a group consensus on the plan and conclude the meeting.

 ## Key Takeaway
 The Sprint Planning Meeting lays the foundation for the sprint, helps the team understand their tasks and sets the stage for effective Scrum meetings in the weeks ahead.
-This meeting ensures everyone is aligned and ready for the work to come, making future collaborations smoother and more productive.
+This meeting ensures everyone is aligned on deadlines and tasks, making future collaborations smoother and more productive.

 ## Resources
 - [What is Sprint Planning](https://www.scrum.org/resources/what-is-sprint-planning)